llarsen71/PyPE/doc/index.rst

 #################################

-PyPE is a python pattern matching library for searching text and extracting data.
-PyPE is useful for interpreting text with a formal structure and converting it into data structures that can be used in a program.
+PyPE is a python pattern matching library for searching text and extracting data from the text.
+While PyPE can be used to match text patterns in any text file, it is particularly useful for interpreting structured text and converting the text into data structures that can be used in a program.
 Examples of text with structure are html or xml documents, comma separated value or tab delimited files, or source code files.
 The code used to interpret structured text and convert it to data structures is referred to as a parser.
 PyPE is